Last Updated on November 16, 2020 by Oddmund Groette

 The above title is a quote from George Soros.
 I got this quote in an e-mail from a reader of my blog, and it fits quite well for my swing trading performance in august.

 In July I wrote about my performance.
 It was good.
 Very good until the end of July when I opened a corporate account and deposited much more money.
 And what usually happens happened: after a very good run it’s tempting to increase the size.
 But the market cycles play some tricks and typically after a good run there is a bad one.
-That one started exactly at the same day as I started with bigger size.
-All my strategies turned bad: momentum strategies goes mean reversion, and mean reversion goes trending.
+That one started exactly on the same day as I started with the bigger size.
+All my strategies turned bad: momentum strategies go mean reversion and mean reversion goes trending.
 Is this a permanent change in the market?
 Are my strategies finished?
-Trading leaves a lot of unaswered questions.
+Trading leaves a lot of unanswered questions.
 It’s so easy to backtest, but a lot more difficult in real trading.
 However, I went through all my backtesting in detail and made an equity curve of all my current strategies.
 And what has happened in August has happened before.
-Actually, the longest drawdown period was from may until september 2011.
+Actually, the longest drawdown period was from May until September 2011.
 And here I am, worried about a 4-5 week drawdown?
 Going back into history is a great motivational help.
-This at least gives me a lot of comfort to continue.
+This at least gives me a lot of comforts to continue.
 It’s so easy to lose sight of the forest because of the trees.
-I’m used to daytrading and not having long periods of drawdown.
+I’m used to day trading and not having long periods of drawdown.

-(In addition, I have screwed up by making errors in my sheet and sending wrong share size.
-So August/september so far is pretty bad, down about 3%.)
+(In addition, I have screwed up by making errors in my sheet and sending the wrong share size.
+So August/September so far is pretty bad, down about 3%.)